Quantum GraviElectro Dynamics: Feynman rules

-\paragraph{vierbein:} We consider an asymptotic state of the vierbein field in the asymptotically flat space-time with $g_{\mu\nu}=\textup{diag}\(1,-1,-1,-1\)$.
-The Fourier transformation of the vierbein field of the fundamental solution (\ref{GE}) provides a polarization vector in the momentum space, such that:
+\paragraph{Vierbein (Figure \ref{fig1}-(c)):} We consider an asymptotic state of the vierbein field in the asymptotically flat spacetime as $g_{\mu\nu}\xrightarrow{\vx\rightarrow\infty}\textup{diag}\(1,-1,-1,-1\)$.
+The Fourier transformation of the vierbein field of the fundamental solution (\ref{GE}) provides a polarisation vector in the momentum space, such that:

-We note that the vacuum concerning the vierbein field is not a flat metric in general, and the Fourier transformation and the momentum space in the curved space-time is not trivial\cite{Kurihara:2022green}.
+where $p_0$ is an on-shell energy such that $p_0^2-\vp\cdot\vp=0$.
+We note that the vacuum concerning the vierbein field is not a flat metric in general, and the Fourier transformation and the momentum space in the curved spacetime are not trivial\!\cite{Kurihara:2022green}.
 The vierbein fields appear in the integral kernel of the Fourier transformation as

-and thus, the integration (\ref{FourierE}) is not well-defined in the curved space-time.
-We consider the Fourier transformation only in the asymptotic frame assumed to be flat.
+Thus, in curved space time, the integration (\ref{FourierE}) is not simply the Fourier transformation: the integration kernel contains the vierbein itself.
+We consider the Fourier transformation only in the asymptotic frame, which is assumed to be flat.

-The equation of motion of the free vierbein field in the flat space-time shown in (\ref{deltaE}) is the same as that of a photon; thus, the Fock space of a free (asymptotic) vierbein operator is the same as that of a photon.
-The canonical quantization condition requires an equal-time commutation relation on creation and annihilation operators of the physical vierbein fields, such as\cite{nakanishi1990covariant}
+The equation of motion of the free vierbein field in the flat spacetime, shown in (\ref{deltaE}), is the same as that of a photon; thus, the Fock space of a free (asymptotic) vierbein operator is the same as that of a photon.
+We define the creation and the annihilation operators as

-Consequently, annihilation and creation operators of the vierbein field have the length squared dimension, and a polarization vector in the momentum space has a null physical dimension.